|Who Am I?|

 I know that many schools don't have the budget to bring in speakers - and that's a shame, because author visits really can enrich kids' experience.

 If you're able to set up Skype at your school, but don't have the budget to pay for a speaker, I'd be happy to do a Skype visit for free.
-Also, if your school is located near Portland, Oregon, but you don't have the budget for a speaker, I'd be happy to do a free in-person appearance.
-(But I may ask you to arrange for someone to give me a ride to and from your school!)
+Also, if your school is located in or near Portland, Oregon, but you don't have the budget for a speaker, I'd be happy to do a free in-person appearance in exchange for a ride to the school and back.

 Please email me to discuss an appearance at your school.